ABOUT DANIEL HECHT

 NONPROFIT ADMINISTRATION

-Among his leadership roles are his twelve years as president of The Pyralisk Arts Center, a multi-disciplinary performance venue in Montpelier, Vermont; four years as executive director of Vermont Environmental Consortium; project manager for the three-year, $600,000 Recovered Biomass Energy Facility project, a U.S. Dept. of Energy-funded feasibility study to research biodigestion of food waste; and two years as director for a $1 million, U.S. Agency on Aging pilot project, Reach Service Exchange Network.
+Among his leadership roles are his thirteen years as president of The Pyralisk Arts Center, a multi-disciplinary performance venue in Montpelier, Vermont; four years as executive director of Vermont Environmental Consortium; project manager for the three-year, $600,000 Recovered Biomass Energy Facility project, a U.S. Dept. of Energy-funded feasibility study to research biodigestion of food waste; and two years as director for a $1 million, U.S. Agency on Aging pilot project, Reach Service Exchange Network.
 From 2015 to 2021, he served as executive director of Green Mountain Water Environment Association (GMWEA), a non-profit organization serving to support and educate water quality professionals throughout Vermont.

 He has served on State of Vermont international trade missions and State commissions for environmental enterprise, brownfields redevelopment, and nanotechnology.
 For more information on these activities, visit his LinkedIn profile.
 You can also read his articles and educational publications about water quality issues and policy at www.gmwea.org.